Fathi Shaqaqi: Early life and career

 Shaqaqi was born to a refugee family of eight children in the slums of a refugee camp in Rafah in the southern Gaza Strip.
 His family was originally from Zarnuqa near Ramlah, where they had lived for nearly five generations and his grandfather had served as the imam of the local mosque.
+His family descended from Muhammad Awhida al-Shaqaqi, an Ottoman soldier from Tarhuna in Libya, who was first sent to Syria where he got married, and later settled in Zarnuqa where he raised a family.
 The Shaqaqi family fled Zarnuqa during the 1948 Arab–Israeli War in fear of Israeli massacres, and were not allowed to return.
 His mother died when he was fifteen.
 Fathi Shaqaqi's brother Khalil, after teaching in several universities in the United States, Kuwait and Bahrain, moved after the Oslo Peace Accords to the West Bank and is founding director of the Nablus-based Palestinian Center for Policy and Survey Research, established in 1993.

 Most of his early education was at the United Nations school.
 He attended Bir Zeit University in the West Bank, where he studied physics and mathematics.
 In 1970–1974, he taught mathematics at a school for orphans in East Jerusalem.
 In 1974 he moved to Egypt to study medicine at Mansoura University, specializing in pediatrics.
 Upon receiving his medical degree in 1981, he worked in a general practice at Augusta Victoria Hospital in Jerusalem.
 He later opened a medical clinic in Gaza.